"What is the most equitable and effective way to distribute AJL's grantmaking dollars to best support Colorado youth and families?"

 - Participatory Grantmaking: Has its Time Come?
 (Ford Foundation): During the past decade, all sectors of society have faced heightened demand for greater accountability and transparency.
 People have become more distrustful of established institutions, they are demanding more information about issues and decisions affecting them and their families and communities, and they want more voice in decision-making processes.
 Technological innovation also has created new possibilities — and new pressures — for organizations and institutions to become more democratic by involving the public in their work.
 Philanthropy is not immune from these trends.
 While for decades, philanthropy was seen as endowed foundations set up by the rich, recent years have seen a surge in crowdfunding, giving circles, donor-advised funds, and a panoply of digital giving platforms that allow anyone to be a philanthropist.
 Alongside these, traditions of giving from within communities that existed long before philanthropy became professionalized have become more prominent.

 It is with this understanding that we are putting in place a participatory grantmaking process that is driven by a group of diverse stakeholders affected by AJL’s grantmaking.
 AJL’s Grantmaking Committee will be made up of families and youth, community organizers, professionals working within education and human services, and AJL Board and staff.
-They will come together throughout the year to identify 20 high-impact nonprofit organizations that meet the following criteria: 1) support Colorado youth and/or families, 2) working within education and human services, and 3) that are community-led or heavily community-driven.
+They will come together throughout the year to identify 20 high-impact nonprofit organizations that meet the following criteria: 1) support Colorado youth and/or families, 2) working within education and human services, 3) that are community-led or heavily community-driven, 4) serve Metro Denver or the San Luis Valley, and 5) have an operating budget under $5M.
 The selected twenty organizations will receive a general operating support grant of $20,000.

 As a small private foundation, we believe that we cannot overlook the process when it comes to our impact.
 And if we truly respect, trust, honor and value our colleagues, partners and the communities we serve - as we claim within our values - and recognize them as the experts on their own experiences, we must include them in our grantmaking decisions.